Daivesd/arXivScraper/README.md

 ## How to run
 You can either:
-- Run the executable builds
+- Run the executable builds (Windows only)
 - Run the script directly: <code>pythonw main.py</code> to run the script unlinked with respect to the terminal
 - Build an executable yourself